StringEpsilon/fbJson/README.md

 ## fbJson

-JSON Parser written in FreeBASIC
+A small JSON library written in FreeBASIC

 ### Why?